 Dogs with Cushing’s disease need a bit more care than normal dogs.
 Doctors first go for the hit and try, which means they try different medicines’ reactions on the dog’s body and observe the side effects.
 Then accordingly they go for prescribing the required drug to the animal.

-Vetoryl is the only medicine that has the FDA approved among all the medication treatments for both adrenal-dependent and pituitary-dependent Cushing’s diseases in dogs.
+Vetoryl is the only medicine that has been approved among all the medication treatments for both adrenal-dependent and pituitary-dependent Cushing’s diseases in dogs.

-Through the surgical method, the adrenal tumors can also be removed – by removing the adrenal gland.
-Furthermore, practical studies are still in progress for the pituitary gland tumor gland.
-It is more complicated, compared to adrenal tumor removal.
+Through the surgical method, the adrenal tumours can also be removed – by removing the adrenal gland.
+Furthermore, practical studies are still in progress for the pituitary gland tumour gland.
+It is more complicated, compared to adrenal tumour removal5.

 However, the Vetoryl drug is not for dogs who have these conditions.